-On the morning of December 3, 2013, friend and Hong Kong-based activist Zeng Jinyan posted on her blog three requests made to the Chinese government by Liu Xia.
+December 2013: A friend and Hong Kong-based activist Zeng Jinyan posts three of Liu Xia’s requests to the Chinese government on her blog.
 Zeng Jinyan has not disclosed how she received the information.
 The requests were as follows:

 - “I request the right to consult a doctor freely;”

 - “I request that Liu Xiaobo and I are allowed the right to read the correspondence we write to each other;”

 - “I request the right to work and receive an income.”

 When pressed, the Chinese government continues to deny that Liu Xia is living under any form of confinement or house arrest and suggested that those who wanted to talk to her could do so.
 Still, reporters, diplomats, and citizens are stopped by guards at the gates of her apartment complex and denied entry.
 Liu Xia remains under extralegal house arrest without access to phone, Internet, or post.
 Many who have attempted to visit her have been detained.

 According to Zeng Jinyan, Liu Xia is not willing to see a police-appointed doctor for fear of being interned in a psychiatric hospital, a punishment sometimes used by the Chinese authorities to silence human rights defenders.
 Regarding her second request, Liu Xia and Liu Xiaobo have not been permitted to read the letters they send to each other.